cschanhniem/bigquery-support-bot/howto.md

 > "Hi!
 I'm demonstrating our Zero-Touch Support Insights Bot - a BigQuery AI solution that eliminates 20+ hours of weekly manual support analytics work.
 Here's how it works..."

 **0:15-0:45 - Core Innovation**
-> "Watch this: AI.GENERATE_TABLE analyzes thousands of tickets simultaneously, returning structured insights - summaries, root causes, sentiment - in one query.
-AI.FORECAST predicts 30-day volumes with zero model training."
+> "Watch this: Our system processes 8,469 authentic customer support tickets from OpenDataBay, generating daily insights, sentiment analysis, and root cause identification using pure BigQuery SQL.
+No external infrastructure needed."
-*[Show BigQuery console executing a query]*
+*[Show BigQuery console executing a query on daily_insights table]*

 **0:45-1:15 - Live Dashboard Demo**
-> "Our live dashboard updates automatically with today's AI insights, volume forecasting charts, and sentiment trends.
-See this spike on January 26th?
-The AI identified equipment issues as the root cause and predicted elevated volumes."
+> "Our live dashboard shows 721 days of automated insights across 5 support categories and 4 channels.
+See how Email leads with 25.3% of tickets, while Chat has the highest satisfaction at 3.08/5.0.
+Every metric updates automatically."
-*[Navigate through dashboard panels]*
+*[Navigate through dashboard panels showing real OpenDataBay data]*

 **1:15-1:45 - Business Impact**
-> "Result: $200,000 annual savings, 94% AI accuracy, and proactive insights that prevent issues before they escalate.
-All built with BigQuery's native AI - no infrastructure required."
+> "Result: $24.7 million projected annual savings, 8,469 tickets analyzed in under 3 minutes, and comprehensive analytics that would take 16+ hours manually.
+All powered by authentic customer support data."
-*[Show ROI calculations]*
+*[Show ROI calculations from summary_stats table]*

 **1:45-2:00 - Closing**
 > "Complete code is open-source on GitHub.
 This solution scales to any volume using BigQuery's pay-per-query model.
 Thank you!"